Moein100/simpleapi2/README.md

 # Simple api for simple bank
 This project contains simple api to manage simple bank
-# This simple api doesnt have authorization but ...
-If you want to have authoraziation check this link:</br>
-<a href="https://github.com/Moein100/simpleapi2" target="_blank">simple api with simple bank with authorization</a>

 ## Initialize
 First run `composer install`.</br>
 Then config your database in `.env` file.</br>